gbrunow/notsouseful/DESIGN_NOTES.md

 ### Provision only 1 key for your system
 Assumption: they key is auto generated and can be reset when the application is restarted

-Alternative: pre generate a key, save it to a config file and read it each time.
+Alternative: pre generate a key, save it to a config file and read it each time the application starts up.

 ## Don't assume you have infinite RAM for storage of input numbers